3 Days in Tokyo: What to See, Do, and Eat

 Day Three - Day Trip from the City

-This is a castle located 2.5 hours from Tokyo .
+This castle is located 2.5 hours from Tokyo.
 Set out on a body of water, Matsumoto is known as the “Crow’s Castle” because of its black exterior.
 The castle was originally built in 1504, although it has been repaired and renovated several times over the years.
 Exploring the castle, its grounds, and the museum can easily occupy an afternoon.
 Additionally, just outside of the castle is Nawate Dori, a unique shopping street.

 Nikko National Park